suehurst/pg_script_library/README.md

 - **BAR**\
 The Backup-Audit-Recover module consists of 3 tables plus 2 functions and 2 procedures to capture inserts, updates, deletes and truncates in selected production tables, usually in the chief schema.
 Typically, the selected tables acquire data and modifications from users (humans), thus the need for auditing.
 Tables that are always loaded by an automated process may not need to be audited.
 Audit data include details about the user and the DML, including the actual SQL statement that was used.
 \
+Variables that need values are:
+    * %DBNAME Name of the host database.
+    * %HOSTNAME: Host name or IP address of the host database server.
+\
 The 3 tables are:
     * `bar.captured_dml_data` (actual rows that were modified and DML type)
     * `bar.captured_dml_events` (user audit info and query that was executed)